vojtechbalik/aod/README.md

 	load
 ```

-If you have any problems, open an issue or constact me at [balikvo1@fit.cvut.cz](url)
+If you have any problems, please open an issue or constact me at [balikvo1@fit.cvut.cz](url)